SkylineCommunications/Skyline.DataMiner.Utils.TableCleanup/Utils.TableCleanup/README.md

 The class library helps to manage cleanup of tables based on the age or count of rows in the table.

+The nuget package uses the builder design pattern that requires adding of the filter parameters before building the TableCleanup and TableCleanupData.

 ### About DataMiner

 DataMiner is a transformational platform that provides vendor-independent control and monitoring of devices and services.
 Out of the box and by design, it addresses key challenges such as security, complexity, multi-cloud, and much more.
 It has a pronounced open architecture and powerful capabilities enabling users to evolve easily and continuously.